Company founder, Molly Erin McCabe, AKBD, CGP, CAPS, CLIPP, is an award winning designer, author, presenter, educator and community volunteer.

-A Kitchen That Works LLC (AKTW) provides comprehensive design and construction services for residential remodels and new construction to homeowners, architects, contractors and designers.
+A Kitchen That Works LLC (AKTW) provides comprehensive design and construction services for residential remodels to homeowners and architects.
 Our collaborative approach renders the perfect combination of a client's style and our expertise while our design-build process embraces transparency and accountability.

 We excel at:

 - Multi-generational spaces that accommodate people of all physical abilities

 - Energy and water efficient systems and fixtures

 - Developing realistic budgets and project time lines